sciactive/nephele/packages/authenticator-pam/README.md

 # Usage

 The default export is the authenticator, and it's also a named export "Authenticator".
-Instantiate this class, and give that to Nephele as the authenticator.
+Instantiate this class, providing an options object if needed, and give that to Nephele as the authenticator.

 ```js
 import express from 'express';